 I really should be a better food blogger and put my ingredients in a nice little area with good natural lighting but I’m not a good food blogger, I’m just a Mama who happens to have a blog, likes cooking, and wants to make brownies.
 Taking pictures of things from my pantry feels silly enough without posing them and trying to get their best side :).

-So I’m not going to show you all of the steps because I can easily talk you through it.
-We’ll just start with the eggs.
-Yes, there are a lot of eggs but this is going to make a lot of brownies.
 If you want to make a smaller amount of brownies, you can half this recipe yourself and make it in a 9×13 but I don’t recommend that.
 Instead, I suggest you just make this recipe according to my instructions and then share the brownies with folks – because we have a severe shortage of people who share brownies in our society

 Now, lets get this party started…